stackhpc/ansible-slurm-appliance/packer/README.md

 - Follow the standard installation instructions in the main README.

-- Install packer and qemu-kvm:
+- Install packer and qemu-kvm, and ensure libgcrypt is updated:

       sudo yum-config-manager --add-repo https://rpm.releases.hashicorp.com/RHEL/hashicorp.repo
       sudo yum -y install packer
       sudo yum -y install qemu-kvm
+      sudo yum -y install libgcrypt

 - Activate the venv and the relevant environment.
 - Ensure you have generated passwords using: